-- o Use a plain (non-antimicrobial) soap for routine handwashing. - o Use an antimicrobial agent or a waterless antiseptic agent for specific circumstances (e.g., control of outbreaks or hyperendemic infections), as defined by the infection control program. - Gloves - o Wear gloves (clean, non-sterile gloves are adequate) when touching blood, body fluids, secretions, excretions, and contaminated items.
-Put on clean gloves just before touching mucous membranes and nonintact skin.
+- o Wear gloves (clean, non-sterile gloves are adequate) when touching blood, body fluids, secretions, excretions, and contaminated items.
+Put on clean gloves just before touching mucous membranes and non-intact skin.
 Change gloves between tasks and procedures on the same patient after contact with material that may contain a high concentration of microorganisms.
-Remove gloves promptly after use, before touching non-contaminated items and environmental surfaces, and before going to another patient, and wash hands immediately to avoid transfer of microorganisms to other patients or environments. - Mask, Eye Protection, Face Shield - o Wear a mask and eye protection or a face shield to protect mucous membranes of the eyes, nose, and mouth during procedures and patient-care activities that are likely to generate splashes or sprays of blood, body fluids, secretions, and excretions. - Gown - o Wear a gown (a clean, non-sterile gown is adequate) to protect skin and to prevent soiling of clothing during procedures and patient-care activities that are likely to generate splashes or sprays of blood, body fluids, secretions, or excretions.
-Select a gown that is appropriate for the activity and amount of fluid likely to be encountered.
-Remove a soiled gown as promptly as possible, and wash hands to avoid transfer of microorganisms to other patients or environments.
+Remove gloves promptly after use, before touching non-contaminated items and environmental surfaces, and before going to another patient, and wash hands immediately to avoid transfer of microorganisms to other patients or environments. - Mask, Eye Protection, Face Shield - o Wear a mask and eye protection or a face shield to protect mucous membranes of the eyes, nose, and mouth during procedures and patient-care activities that are likely to generate splashes or sprays of blood, body fluids, secretions, and excretions.